Morphing Irish Soda Bread into Cookies

 Most of the time there is nothing "traditional Irish" about them although they are great recipes.
 (Note: The same people who bring you "traditional Irish recipes" are the same Major Metropolitan newspaper editors that print a four-leaf clover at the top of the "St. Patrick's Day" page instead of the three-leaf shamrock.)

-Honor your grandma, great-grand aunt, or whoever you remember making delicious bread by making it for your family and pass the tradition on, but how about trying out the recipe for the bread that came before the family tradition?
+Honor your grandma, great-grand aunt, or whomever you remember making delicious bread by making it for your family and pass the tradition on, but how about trying out the recipe for the bread that came before the family tradition?
 How about making "Traditional Irish Soda Bread"?

 "Corned Beef and Cabbage" is considered a traditional Irish dish now although it's really a traditional Irish-American meal created around 1900 when Irish immigrants substituted the cheaper corned beef for traditional Irish bacon (not the frying pan kind).
 I still enjoy both!